sarthakk1890/RetinoCare-Application-for-Diabetic-Retinopathy-Detection/README.md

 3. Drag and Drop functionality over the homepage
 4. Saves history of the prediction if the user wants
 5. Six results as saved history are allowed
-6. Exceeding the saved history limit will result in automatically elimination of oldest result
+6. Exceeding the saved history limit will result in automatically elimination of the oldest result
 7. The result is served in a card format which displays the prediction result and the date when they were saved
 8. Toast notifications during login, signup, logout, saving image, server error, and more are applied
 9. Users can have access to their own history not of others